| Subscribe via RSS

 10. When does PTA assume more importance - in cost underruns or overruns?

-I plan to do several detailed posts on this subject.
+I plan to do several detailed posts on Point of Total Assumption.
 This post is just an appetizer.
-So, keep the forks and spoons !
+So, keep the forks and spoons!

 Go ahead and post your responses.
 Anyone who makes a sincere attempt to answer these questions qualifies for a $10 Gift Certificate, which can used toward the purchase of PM Prepcast.